-- Please ask about our creative therapy in that can be offered in conjunction, or in a future appointment.
+- Our creative therapy in can be offered in conjunction, or in a future appointment, depending upon interest.
 You may choose from adult coloring or decorating a paper mache memory box that you can complete after our visit.

 Our phone and email consultations can help you problem solve urgent concerns and offer you referrals to our trusted Professional Network providers.
 The most commonly requested needs are from caregivers looking for an urgent euthanasia, a special needs pet sitter, or companionship for caregivers whose animals are in the final stages of dying and are under the supervision of a veterinarian.

-Phone consults are billed in 30-minute increments at $60/hour.
-Our goal in a phone consult is to address your concerns.
-They may be arranged separately or after a Comprehensive Care or Follow-up Home Visit.
+Phone consults are offered in 30-minute increments at $60/hour, and may be arranged separately or after a Comprehensive Care or Follow-up Home Visit.